How to install the Microsoft Windows operating system

 - Access the computer's BIOS setup.

-- Change the computer's boot order, setting the CD, DVD or disc drive as the first boot device if you are trying to boot from a disc or a USB drive if you're trying to boot from a USB thumb drive.
+- Change the computer's boot order.
+Set the CD, DVD or disc drive as the first boot device if you are trying to boot from a disc.
+Or, set the first boot device to your USB drive if you're trying to boot from a USB thumb drive.
+If the drive you want to set is not shown, make sure the disc is inserted in the drive before you turn on the computer, and the BIOS should recognize it, and include it in the list.

 - Save the settings change and exit BIOS.